techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 9. System.out.println("value is " + j);
 10. break;
 11. }

-    a.
-The code is illegal because of the expression at line 5.
+A. The code is illegal because of the expression at line 5.

-    b.
-The acceptable types for the variable j, as the argument to the switch() construct, could be any of byte, short, int, or long.
+B. The acceptable types for the variable j, as the argument to the switch() construct, could be any of byte, short, int, or long.

-    c.
-The output would be the text value is two.
+C. The output would be the text value is two.

-    d.
-The output would be the text value is two followed by the text value is three.
+D. The output would be the text value is two followed by the text value is three. e.
-    e.
 The output would be the text value is two, followed by the text value is three, followed by the text value is 2. f.

-Answer: D
+ANSWER: D
 MARK:
 1
+CHAPTER:

 MIX
 CHOICES: